-After the completion of the IPO, Q Power and its affiliates will continue to collectively hold more than 50% of the voting power for the election of directors of the Company.
-As a result, we expect to be a controlled company within the meaning of Nasdaq corporate governance standards.
+Since the completion of the IPO, Q Power, which is controlled by Greg Beard, our Co-Chairman and Chief Executive Officer, and Bill Spence, our other Co-Chairman, continues to collectively hold more than 50% of the voting power for the election of directors of the Company.
+As a result, we are a controlled company within the meaning of Nasdaq corporate governance standards.
 Under Nasdaq rules, a company of which more than 50% of the voting power is held by an individual, company or group of persons acting together is a controlled company and may elect not to comply with certain Nasdaq corporate governance requirements, including the requirements that:

-- · a majority of the Board consist of independent directors under Nasdaq rules; - the nominating and governance committee be composed entirely of independent directors with a written charter addressing the committee's purpose and responsibilities; and - the compensation committee be composed entirely of independent directors with a written charter addressing the committee's purpose and responsibilities.
+- a majority of the Board consist of independent directors under Nasdaq rules; - the nominating and governance committee be composed entirely of independent directors with a written charter addressing the committee's purpose and responsibilities; and - the compensation committee be composed entirely of independent directors with a written charter addressing the committee's purpose and responsibilities.